EdisonDotBit/hakkad/README.md

 - Design Process: Figma

 Note: this website is in a stage of prototype where most functions won't work and some values are prebuilt for the sake of visual presentation.
+Live Demo won't also work properly especially when running a react live demo.
+You'll probably only reach until the landing page.